windicss/svelte-windicss-preprocess/site/README.md

 # svelte-repl

-This is a minimal implementation of the Svelte REPL, which preprocesses Tailwind CSS.
+This is a minimal implementation of the Svelte REPL, which preprocesses Windi CSS.

 ## Usage